dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/build.rst

          Align End
             All stroke end at the same time (i.e. shorter strokes start later).

+   Additive
+      Builds only new strokes on the frame assuming additive drawings was used when drawing.

 Transition
    Determines the animation type to build the strokes.